The Crosslink 2 Construction

 See this terminology note for why we do not call a “longest‑chain” protocol.

-We modify (resp. ) to give (resp. ) by adding structural elements, changing validity rules, and potentially changing the specified behaviour of honest nodes.
+We modify (resp. ) to give (resp. ) by adding structural elements, changing validity rules, and changing the specified behaviour of honest nodes.

-A Crosslink node must participate in both and ; that is, it must maintain a view of the state of each protocol.
-Acting in more specific roles such as bft‑proposer, bft‑validator, or bc‑block‑producer is optional, but we assume that all such actors are Crosslink nodes.
+A Crosslink 2 node must participate in both and ; that is, it must maintain a view of the state of each protocol.
+Acting in more specific roles such as bft‑proposer, bft‑validator, or bc‑block‑producer is optional, but we assume that all such actors are Crosslink 2 nodes.

 Model for BFT protocols (Π{origbft,bft})

-A player’s view in includes a set of bft‑block chains each rooted at a fixed genesis bft‑block .
+A bft‑node’s view includes a set of bft‑block chains each rooted at a fixed genesis bft‑block .
 There is a bft‑block‑validity rule (specified below), which depends only on the content of the block and its ancestors.
 A non‑genesis block can only be bft‑block‑valid if its parent is bft‑block‑valid.
 A bft‑valid‑chain is a chain of bft‑block‑valid blocks.

 Execution proceeds in a sequence of epochs.
 In each epoch, an honest proposer for that epoch may make a bft‑proposal.